dguzh/geoparser/README.md

 print(evaluation_results)
 ```

-This compares the predicted location IDs against the annotated IDs and provides metrics such as accuracy and mean error distance.
+This compares the predicted location IDs against the annotated IDs and provides the following metrics:
+- Exact match accuracy
+- Accuracy within a 161 km radius
+- Mean error distance [km]
+- Area under the curve

 ### Using the Trained Model